Is ImageNet worth 1 video? Learning strong image encoders from 1 long unlabelled video

 We measure the change in perceived brightness using the lightness value (L) across consecutive frames.
 From~\autoref{fig:dataset-stats}(a), we observe a gradual shift at roughly 150 min into the \WT video, transitioning from bright to dim to dark.
 By contrast, Epic-Kitchens and AVA videos exhibit random brightness fluctuations, alternating between dim and bright conditions.
 Typically, self-supervised pretraining happens on datasets with uniform brightness levels.
 Datasets featuring such brightness variations are less expored.

 \paragraph{Variation in number of objects}

-Using Detic~\citep{zhou2022detecting}, a DETR-style object detector trained on ImageNet-21k, we detect objects in each frame. \autoref{fig:dataset-stats}(b) shows the number of objects per frame and \autoref{fig:dataset-stats}(c) shows their frequency in the entire video.
-We observe that the \WT video contains 703 unique object categories, while Epic-Kitchens has 373, AVA has 663 and Movie-2 has 259.
+Using Detic~\citep{zhou2022detecting}, a DETR-style object detector trained on ImageNet-21k, we detect objects in each frame. \autoref{fig:dataset-stats}(b) shows the number of unique objects per frame and \autoref{fig:dataset-stats}(c) shows their frequency in the entire video.
+We observe that \WT contains 703 unique objects, while Epic-Kitchens has 373, AVA has 663 and Movie-2 has 259.
 The unique objects appear more frequently and there are more unique objects per frame in \WT than in the other datasets.
 This makes \WT semantically richer, despite coming from one continuous stream of video.
 Using videos with a large number of objects can encourage the model to capture complex relations and variations in the data.
-Detailed statistics of objects and classes per \WT video are given in \autoref{tab:app-video-stat}(b).
-Except for the wildlife video, \WT videos in general contain 40 or more objects per frame and 600 or more unique object categories per video.

 \paragraph{Variation in shots}